mijdavis2/pyokta-aws-cli-assume-role/README.md

 Okta-AWS auth tool for humans
 </div>

-If you login to AWS via Okta SAML federation and assume an iam role, this tool will help you easily achieve pragmatic access to AWS via the aws cli.
-Also helpful for running **terraform** and **packer**.
+If you login to AWS via Okta SAML federation and assume an IAM role, this tool will help you easily achieve pragmatic access to AWS via the [aws cli] and [SDKs].
+Also helpful for running [terraform]/[terragrunt], [packer], and [credstash] with iam roles.

 > Replaces [okta-aws-cli-assume-role]